dijitalYoruk/Chatter/README.md

+## Chatter

-Chatter is a mobile application where users have the opportunity to chat with each other and also, create groups.
-In this mobile application Firebase Realdatabase, Storage and Cloud Messaging is used.
-In addition to firebase, various third party libraries and material design features are also included.
+Chatter is a mobile application that enables people to chat with each other and create groups.
+Used Kotlin, XML, Material Design, Firebase, various third-party libraries, Git, consists of over 7k lines of code.